 Network fault – aim to respond and resolve same or next day

 CPE fault – aim to respond and resolve same or next business day

 It may take longer to identify and resolve some issues, our aim is to minimise any disruption to the service we provide.

 Support requests are prioritised and dealt with accordingly – a customer with complete loss of service is likely to take priority over a customer experiencing intermittent device dropouts.
-We aim to respond to all customer support issues same or next working day, depending on the nature of the issue resolution can be immediate or take longer – we require customer feedback when resolving issues regarding quality of service or speed, once feedback has been requested investigations are put on hold until received.
+We aim to respond to all customer support issues same or next working day, depending on the nature of the issue resolution can be immediate or take longer – we often require customer feedback when resolving issues regarding quality of service or speed, once feedback has been requested investigations may be put on hold until received.
 If feedback isn’t received in a reasonable timescale, the support request may be archived.